 The key messages you want to get across are:

 It can be helpful for another member of the society leadership team to take a look over what you are submitting, just in case you've missed anything or there's something extra that you would benefit from having.
-Shana and Polly are more than happy to have a look over this for you.
+Scott and Christy are more than happy to have a look over this for you.

 Now the ball is in their court.